kostyaBoss/sdl_evolution/proposals/0296-Update-video-streaming-capabilities-during-ignition-cycle.md

 #### Negotiation of VSCs

-Mobile application has to provide back to HMI filtered list of supported VSCs based on the complete list provided by HMI.
+Mobile application (SDL library) has to provide back to HMI filtered list of supported VSCs based on the complete list provided by HMI.

 In order to simplify this mechanism for application developers there is an idea to add VSC constraints into Public API.